Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_RELEASE_PREPARATION_AND_GO_LIVE_001_v1.md

         "Lead_Mode_Specific_Instructions": [
           "Release Version: [ReleaseVersion].",
           "Your goal is to ensure all documentation is updated for the release.
-Plan and delegate tasks to your specialists.", "Key sub-tasks will include: updating user-facing docs in `/docs/`, ensuring technical docs in ConPort (`SystemArchitecture`, `APIEndpoints`) are current, and finalizing the release notes based on the draft and QA results, storing the final version in `ReleaseNotesFinal:[ReleaseVersion]`."
+Plan and delegate tasks to your specialists.", "Key sub-tasks will include: updating user-facing docs in `/docs/`, ensuring technical docs in NovaPort-MCP (`SystemArchitecture`, `APIEndpoints`) are current, and finalizing the release notes based on the draft and QA results, storing the final version in `ReleaseNotesFinal:[ReleaseVersion]`."
         ],
         "Required_Input_Context": {
           "ReleaseVersion": "[ReleaseVersion]",
-          "ConPort_Release_Draft_Notes_Key": "ReleaseNotesDraft:[ReleaseVersion]_Draft",
+          "NovaPort-MCP_Release_Draft_Notes_Key": "ReleaseNotesDraft:[ReleaseVersion]_Draft",
           "List_Of_Minor_Issues_From_QA": "[...]"
         },
         "Expected_Deliverables_In_Attempt_Completion_From_Lead": [